 The way your teeth come together (bite) is critical.
 Of equal or greater importance than the way your teeth meet is the structural relationship of the upper jaw to the lower jaw.
 An abnormality here can cause temporomandibular joint dysfunction (TMD), which, in turn can affect the entire autonomic nervous system and several acupuncture meridians.
 TMD can cause headaches, migraines, vertigo, tinnitus, stomach symptoms, neck and/or backaches, scoliosis and much more.

-Placing dissimilar metals in the mouth can create electrical currents that are hazardous to your health.
 Anytime different metals are placed in a salt solution like saliva, a galvanic current is created.
 These currents can easily be measured.
 High currents may disrupt acupuncture meridians, and, being just a few inches from your brain, may affect its electrical balance.
 One patient, who was experiencing extreme facial pain, found relief by having a gold crown removed; it had been producing high currents which ran between it and several mercury fillings.

 I believe that Whole-Body Dentistry is the dentistry of the future.
 Hopefully, after this brief introduction, you will agree.